Paraguay Investor Residency: $70K SUACE or $150K Investor Pass?

 How the investment works:

 You declare a 10-year business plan with total projected investment of at least $70,000.
-The investment can be deployed over time - you do not need $70,000 in cash on day one.
-However, the government expects to see real business activity consistent with your declared plan.
+The investment can be deployed over time — you do not need $70,000 in cash on day one.
+The government expects to see real business activity consistent with your declared plan.

 Eligible investment types: